htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ## The fake VFD LED screen

 The screen was the part that I had the most doubt about being able to control, because I have never worked with such a device before.
 Before trying to reverse-engineer it, I tried to look up similar 7-segment LED screens online hoping to find something similar.
 Those screens often have more than 8 pins (1 for the ground, 7 for each segment, and some more to select the digit.
 This one is nothing like that: It has only 7 pins.
-I wanted to give it up and just buy another screen that has a datasheet to save myself from trouble but I couldn’t find anything that would fit into the original cutout for the screen.
+I wanted to give it up and just buy another screen that has a datasheet to save myself from trouble but I couldn't find anything that would fit into the original cutout for the screen.
 So I had to bite the bullet and hack the LED screen (I had nothing better to do in the craziness of the pandemic).

 ### General workings